Environmental + Social Impact

-Over the lifetime of use of one of Junes bags will save the equivalent of over 700 disposable plastic bags.
-According to the Climate Society at Columbia University, destruction of habitat, ocean toxicity, fossil fuel emissions, and soil pollution have all been linked to single-use plastic bags.
-About 12 million barrels of oil are used to make 30 million plastic bags that use every year—just in the United States.
-No plastic is every thrown away and single-use plastic bags are often the most lingering and transgressing of landfill waste.
+Over its lifetime, one Junes bag will save you over 700 plastic bags.
+It's no secret that destruction of habitat, ocean toxicity, fossil fuel emissions and soil pollution have all been linked to single-use plastic bags.
+Not to mention the fact they don't degrade organically and end up in landfills.
+With Junes, doing your part to help our delicate environment is super easy.
 At Junes, our objective is to provide a versatile, affordable, high quality, and chic alternative to plastic bags—and do our part to slow down climate change.

 MADE TO EMPOWER

 Junes is also committed to stopping, preventing, and protecting women from femicide, especially in Ciudad Juárez, Mexico the neighboring border city to El Paso, Texas.
 On Janean's visit to Ciudad Juárez, she was overwhelmed by the multitude of fliers depicting missing young women in a city plagued for years by human and narco trafficking.
 She decided then and there that a portion of proceeds from Junes will go towards The Global Fund for Women which supports various organizations in Mexico that prevent violence against women.

 To further empower women and support fair wage labor, the bags are all made in the USA or sewn by an independent women’s sewing cooperative in Ciudad Juárez, Mexico.